susmit31/obsidian/English-essays.md

 > **Ministers come and go, even dictators die, but mountain ranges stand unperturbed.**
 >  – *Nicholas Spykman*, US Political Scientist.

 - Geographical features happen to have formed over millions of years under mother nature's whims, and they rarely ever change within timescales proportionate to a human lifespan.
-As such, any reasonable development plans must keep them in the forefront, guiding the plans in every step of the way.
+As such, any reasonable development plan must keep them in the forefront, guiding the plans in every step of the way.
 Being a delta, however, is even more special, given the ***spate of hazards that it brings along***.
 The government has thus, prudently and aptly, channeled its efforts towards addressing this pressing issue.
 -